Barjansky Stradivarius

-The Barjansky Stradivarius of c.1690 is an antique cello fabricated by the Italian Cremonese luthier Antonio Stradivari (1644-1737).
+The Barjansky Stradivarius of c.1690 is an antique cello fabricated by the Italian Cremonese luthier Antonio Stradivari (1644–1737).

 Eponym

-The Barjansky is named after Russian cellist Alexandre Barjansky, who played the instrument during the first half of the 20th century.
-Barjansky was the dedicatee of Ernest Bloch’s Schelomo which he performed on this instrument.
-Barjansky premiered the Delius Concerto on the instrument in Vienna in January 1923.
+The Barjansky is named after Russian cellist Serge Barjansky, who played the instrument during the first half of the 20th century.

 Age

 The date of its making is unclear.
 In an interview with The Strad Julian Lloyd Webber said: